-Mr. Schultz has a keen interest in low brass pedagogy.
-He holds teaching positions at University of Puget Sound, Midsummer Musical Retreat, and with Seattle Youth Symphony Orchestra (SYSO).
-Previously, he taught at Music Works Northwest, Central Washington University and at Lawrence Academy of Music.
+Mr. Schultz has a keen interest in pedagogy.
+He holds teaching positions at University of Puget Sound, Lakeside School, Music Center of the Northwest, and with Seattle Youth Symphony Orchestra (SYSO).
+Previously, he has taught at Music Works Northwest, Central Washington University and, among others, at Lawrence Academy of Music.
 His students have won numerous awards and top prizes in international, national, regional and Washington State solo competitions and have gone on to win major fellowships and to perform with major symphony orchestras (Boston and Seattle).
-Mr. Schultz did his post graduate study at the University of Washington and earned his Master of Music degree from Central Washington University in music performance/pedagogy and completed his other musical studies at Lawrence Conservatory, U.S. Navy School of Music, and Aspen and Tanglewood Music Festivals.
+Mr. Schultz did his post graduate study at the University of Washington and earned his Master of Music degree from Central Washington University in music performance/pedagogy; he completed his other musical studies at Lawrence Conservatory, U.S. Navy School of Music, and the Aspen and Tanglewood Music Festivals.
 He studied primarily with Nick Keelan, Abe Torchinsky, Steve Fissel, and, later in his career, with Chris Olka.
 His chamber music studies were with American and Empire Brass Quintets.
 Mr. Schultz has also studied privately and/or in master classes with John Rojak, Matt Good, Per Brevig, Chester Schmitz, Kenneth Amis, Ed Diefes, Eric Ruske, Sam Pilafian, Dan Neesley, David Stull and Brian Martz.
 In 2015, Mr. Schultz presented his paper entitled Career Paths for Low Brass Players at the Northwest Regional Tuba and Euphonium Conference.
 From the ITEA Journal, “Clear, honest, yet motivating, this presentation was a hit with the audience”.
 Ryan has also performed as a soloist at the NWRTEC on multiple occasions.
 The ITEA Journal also wrote, “Ryan Schultz performed an entertaining interpretation of the standard "Effie" Suite by Alec Wilder.”